cdare/bot/README.md

-# jirabot
+# Marvin
-jirabot will look for issues that match a specified filter, and will add itself as a watcher to those issues (along with a friendly comment).
+Marvin will look for issues that match a specified filter, and will add itself as a watcher to those issues (along with a friendly comment).

 ## Dependencies
 python 3.x